 Jaime Ashander, Univ. of California-Davis

-This conference will convene experts from around the world to present and discuss issues of interest to ecological statisticians and biologists.
-We will hold sessions focused upon mark-recapture methods, distance sampling methods, other abundance estimation techniques, monitoring of biodiversity, survey design and analysis for estimating population trends, modelling of spatial trends in animal density, integrated population modelling, stochastic population dynamics modelling, stochastic multispecies modelling, individual-based model fitting, and stochastic modelling of animal movement.
+This conference convened experts from around the world to present and discuss issues of interest to ecological statisticians and biologists.
+We held sessions focused upon mark-recapture methods, distance sampling methods, other abundance estimation techniques, monitoring of biodiversity, survey design and analysis for estimating population trends, modelling of spatial trends in animal density, integrated population modelling, stochastic population dynamics modelling, stochastic multispecies modelling, individual-based model fitting, and stochastic modelling of animal movement.
 Invited speakers (read more)

 Marti Anderson (New Zealand).
 Some solutions to the Behrens-Fisher problem for multivariate ecological data.
 Mark Beaumont (UK).
 Statistical inference for complicated models in ecology and evolutionary biology.
 Ben Bolker (Canada).
 Statistical machismo vs common sense: when are new methods worthwhile?
 Nicholas Gotelli (USA).
-The Well-Tempered Assemblage: Reducing Bias in the Estimation of Species Rank Abundance Distributions.
+The well-tempered assemblage: reducing bias in the estimation of species rank abundance distributions.
 Jean-Dominique Lebreton (France).
 The interplay of relevance and generalization in Biostatistics.
 Perry de Valpine (USA).
-Bayesians, frequentists, and pragmatists: the interaction of methods and software Chris Wikle (USA).
-Ecological Prediction with High-Frequency 'Big Data' Covariates.
+Bayesians, frequentists, and pragmatists: the interaction of methods and software.
+Chris Wikle (USA).
+Ecological prediction with high-frequency 'Big Data' covariates.
 Simon Wood (UK).
 Statistical methods for non-linear ecological dynamic models.